JordiSchaaf/CAPTCHAForm/README.md

 Besides that it comes with some other benefits: you can check your answers again and it provides a challenge for people who think normal captchas are too easy.

+The project is written in Vue 3, with TailwindCSS.

 ## Project Setup

 ```sh